ssMaritime.com & ssMaritime.net

 Ruahine (3)

-Ruahine was the third of the series, although she was the somewhat smaller version of Rangitane and Rangitoto.
-With a slightly different layout, she accommodated a smaller number of passengers than her larger sisters.
+Ruahine was the third of the series, and she departed on her maiden voyage London to Wellington on May 22, 1951.
+She was a slightly smaller version of Rangitane and Rangitoto.
+With a moderately different layout, and she accommodated a smaller number of passengers than her larger sisters.

-Just aft of 6 cabins forward on Promenade Deck, there was a large Lounge, followed by a Library, Writing Room, Smoke Room and the Verandah Lounge with a dance floor.
+Just aft of 6 cabins located forward on Promenade Deck, there was a large Lounge, followed by a Library, Writing Room, Smoke Room and the Verandah Lounge with a dance floor.
 The pool was located aft.
 The spacious sports deck was above.
-One deck down also had a traditional outdoor covered promenade deck, and was the location for the children’s facilities.
+One deck down also had a traditional outdoor covered promenade deck, as well as the children’s facilities.
 The full width Dinning Room was located on Main Deck.

 Dimensions